MicrosoftDocs/cpp-docs/docs/text/how-to-convert-between-various-string-types.md

     // while we call native functions.
     pin_ptr<const wchar_t> wch = PtrToStringChars(orig);

-    // Make a copy of the system string as a multibyte
+    // Make a copy of the System::String as a multibyte
     // char* string.
 Allocate two bytes in the multibyte
     // output string for every wide character in the input
     // string, including space for a terminating null.